stephenberry/repe/README.md

 ## Error

 An error requires an error code (`uint32_t`) and a string message.
 Additional BEVE data may be returned.
+The serialization format must be an array.

 ```c++
 template <class T>